Decide If Becoming an OT Is Right For You

 As an example, the total costs for my program came out to roughly $80,000.
 Assuming a 6% interest rate and 10-year term, you can expect to come out of school with student loan payments of $888 per month.
 You can play with the numbers using Bankrate’s student loan calculator.

 After the 6 month post-graduation grace period, you can plan to start making your student loan payments.

 This number will of course be higher or lower depending on several factors, such as if you attend a Master’s degree state school (lower) or private Doctorate program (higher).

 Please be aware: I did a quick Google search while writing this post on “Cheapest OT Schools,” and the posts I found were completely inaccurate, stating the most expensive schools were only $44,000.
 This does not make clear that those costs are per year.

 Check your school’s website for the most accurate information.

 I don’t want this to discourage you at all, as it is doable.
 But if you’re just interested in getting into the field for the money, you won’t feel like you’re really “raking it in” until you get those student loans paid down, since you’re probably looking at over $100K for OT school and living expenses.

-If you’re considering going to school to be an Occupational Therapy Assistant, the schooling will be much less expensive, and I break this down in my post titled “OTR or COTA: What’s the Difference?“
+If you’re considering going to school to be an Occupational Therapy Assistant, the schooling will be much less expensive, which I break down in my post titled “OTR or COTA: What’s the Difference?“

-Occupational therapists work with anyone who needs help to improve their lives, and therefore OTs have a wide variety of places that they can be employed.
+Occupational therapists work in a huge variety of settings, with anyone who needs help to improve their lives, and therefore OTs have a wide variety of places that they can be employed.